saasbook/courseware/hw2edxml/README.md

 inline multiple-choice questions, or forms for submitting to an external autograder.

-This script takes a single toplevel README.md (markdown) or HTML5 file and converts it as follows.
-Markdown files are first converted to HTML5; if starting from HTML5, only the contents of the `<body>` element are processed.
+This script takes a single toplevel README.md (markdown) file and converts it as follows.

 Each toplevel heading (`<h1>`-equivalent) becomes a vertical.